 When you want to focus on the code, try the Distraction Free Mode.
 It removes all toolbars, tool windows, and editor tabs.
 To switch to this mode, on the main menu select View | Appearance | Enter Distraction Free Mode.

-An alternative to Distraction Free Mode may be hiding all tool windows by pressing Control+Shift+F12.
+An alternative to the Distraction Free Mode may be hiding all tool windows by pressing Ctrl+Shift+F12.
 You can restore the layout to its default by pressing this shortcut once again.